DallanQ/citadels/QA.md

 [assasin-card-stay-silent](https://boardgamegeek.com/thread/2168610/assasin-card-stay-silent)

-> I am confused by the wording "The player who has the murdered character must say nothing, and must remain silent when the murdered character is called upon to take his turn.
-The murdered character misses his entire turn." .....
-"and must remain silent when the murdered character is called upon to take his turn."
+> I am confused by the wording on the Assassin card "The player who has the murdered character must say nothing, and must remain silent when the murdered character is called upon to take his turn.
+The murdered character misses his entire turn." ..... "and must remain silent when the murdered character is called upon to take his turn."
 Does that mean that when Merchant is called upon, Player B should remain completely silent and not say anything at all?
 So people would presume that maybe Merchant card was discarded?

 Correct!
 At that point in the round, it's unknown if the Merchant was a player or a discard at that point.
 By the end of the round, it will become obvious (since Player B would not have taken a turn).

 [question-regarding-the-architech](https://boardgamegeek.com/thread/493329/question-regarding-the-architech)

+> The Architech special ability say "After you take an action, draw 2 extra cards and put both in your hand.
+You may build up to three districts during your turn."
 > My question is; What is the meaning of 'After you take an action'?
 Does that mean:
-1) after you get the 2 coins or draw a card?
+> 1) after you get the 2 coins or draw a card?
 Or
-2) after you get the 2 coins or draw a card?
+> 2) after you get the 2 coins or draw a card?
 Then, after building houses, i.e. you are only allow to draw 2 extra cards as your very last move.

+It is number 1.
 **Action** = The first step of your turn (get 2 gold OR get 2 district cards and keep one) In Citadels, an "action" always means "take 2 coins, or draw 2 cards and keep 1".
 Then the rest of your turn consists of building, and using your character's special power.